-- Admin: administrators can create rooms, grant admin permissions, remove users and manage the workspace billing settings.
+- Admin: administrators can create rooms, grant admin permissions, remove users, and manage the workspace billing settings.
 The user who created the workspace is an admin by default, but there can be multiple admins in a single workspace.

 - Creating Rooms: the admin of a workspace can grant another user the right to create rooms within that workspace.

-- Publis Templates: workspace admins can grant other workspace members the ability to publish murals as a template.
+- Publish Templates: workspace admins can grant other workspace members the ability to publish murals as a template.
 These murals will appear under 'TEMPLATES' with the content of their original mural fixed in place.
 Anyone in your workspace can create murals from templates.

 - View Open rooms: rooms in a workspace may be public.
 Admins have the ability to disable the ability of a specific user to discover open rooms.

 - Owner: the user that creates a room is the room owner and can manage the room settings.

 - Collaborator: every user invited to a room is able to see and collaborate in every mural that resides in that room.

 - Create murals: each user has permission to create new murals inside a room.
 This permission is granted by default when a user is invited to a room.

 - Invite people: each user has permission to invite other people to a room.
 This permission is granted by default when a user is invited to a room.